khackethal/project-1/README.md

 ### MVP

-My main focus was to achieve a playable game that takes into account the pints Pacman gains as he moves, as well as the ghosts switching between 'edible' and 'non-edible' mode.
+My main focus was to achieve a playable game that takes into account the points Pacman gains as he moves, as well as the ghosts switching between 'edible' and 'non-edible' mode.
 As smart ghost movement was clearly flagged as a stretch goal by the GA team I focused on polishing the game before moving on to it.

 ### Technologies